pollere/DCT/README.md

 Defined-trust Communications comprises elements that may be used separately, e.g., the model of securing data could be separated from the syncps protocol and syncps could be used without a trust management engine.

 The version 10 release implements suppression of excess cStates and cAdds on a broadcast channel.
 It also adds a change to the cAdd format where only a hash of the associated cState iblt is used for increased efficiency.
-More changes for effective meshing are in progress.
+Version 10.2 adds support for self-configuring mesh communications even when a subnet is only partially connected.
+This can be tested on an actual topology that is not fully connected and/or using a simple hack we've made available if you are using a fully connected subnet.
+The examples/robust directory explains how to do this.

 ### Directories